 If you’re looking for a hike that takes only four hours and delivers stunning mountain views then you would do well to choose the moderate hike to Buller Pass in Kananaskis Country.
-From your perch at the pass you can see down to the Rainbow Lakes (where you can camp with a permit) and over to Guinn Pass.
+From your perch at the pass you can see down to the Ribbon Lake (where you can camp with a permit) and over to Guinn Pass.
 From Guinn Pass you can hike down to the Galatea Lakes and out to Highway 40.
 Look in the other direction and you’ll see snow covered Mount Assiniboine.
 Now that’s a payoff for a two hour ascent!

 John and I chose the hike to Buller Pass as the trailhead was a mere five minutes away from where we were staying at Mount Engadine Lodge.
 From Calgary, it would typically be a two hour drive to get to the trailhead, so this was a treat – yet it wouldn’t take up our entire day – a good thing as we’d left John’s elderly Mom at the lodge.